areleu/vencopy/docs/software/classes.rst

 In order to have consistent entry data for all variables and for different data sets, all database entries are harmonised, which includes generating unified data types and consistent variable naming.
-The naming convention for the variables and their respective input type can be specified in the VencoPy-config file.
+The naming convention for the variables and their respective input type can be specified in the venco.py-config file.
 Of the 22 variables, four variables are used for indexing, 11 variables characterize the trip time within the year, two variables are used for filtering and five variables characterize the trip itself.
 The representation of time may vary between travel surveys.